orchidsoftware/orchid.software/docs/en/docs/rows.md

 }
 ```

-In addition to a simple check, you can also get a value:
+You can also use the `query` method to retrieve a specific value from the screen data:

 ```php
 $this->query->get('available');
 ```

-Access is also available through dot-notation:
+The `query` method also supports dot notation for accessing nested data:

 ```php
 $this->query->get('user.name');
 ```

-## Reuse Layers
+## Reusing Layouts

-Layouts are easy to reuse when fields are related to the relations of different models.
-During installation, we have a layer for defining permissions, which is used immediately at the user and roles editing screen.
-But sometimes you want to apply the same set of fields with different values.
-Let's consider an example when you need to specify an address.
+Layouts can be easily reused when the fields they contain are related to different models.
+For example, you may want to use the same set of fields to capture an address for a client, a customer, and an order.
+Instead of creating and defining multiple almost identical layouts, you can add logic to a single layout to handle this situation.

-Such a set will be both for the client, the customer, and it will appear twice on the same form (for example, in order, delivery and invoice).
-To solve this situation, you do not need to create and describe almost identical layouts.
-Instead, let's add logic to one single layer.
+Here is an example of a reusable `AddressLayout` class that takes a prefix and title as arguments:

 ```php
 namespace App\Orchid\Layouts;